wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 ![Friendship](images/3%20Replace%20Lab%20Mice%20With%20Friends.jpg)

 The End of the Story
 Try to grasp both ends
-Then look at us
+Then look at us.
 ---

 **© Copyright Damien Crowley, Sydney, Australia 2025.**